Ericgacoki/Ericgacoki/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I'm currently working on ###Debts manager and USCC Test Record apps.
+🔭 I'm currently working on [Debts manager](https://github.com/Ericgacoki/Ericgacoki/Debts Manager) and [USCC Test Record] (https://github.com/Ericgacoki/Ericgacoki/USCC Record)apps.
 I'll keep on updating the two repos and release a signed APK for each one of them once am "done" 😄.